All Episodes

 And there are no women there.

-So these are all men, and they're overwhelmingly young men.
+So these are all men.

 I would say they're overwhelmingly 18 to 35.

-Uh and and they're all gang members.
+And they're all gang members.

-And and there's no subtlety about this.
+And there's no subtlety about this.

-In fact, at one point in one of the cells, they they had the prisoners come forward, they instructed them, remove their t-shirts.
+In fact, at one point in one of the cells, they had the prisoners come forward.

-And you could see them remove their t-shirts, and all of them had gang tattoos on them.
+And all of them had gang tattoos on them.

-And and it wasn't subtle.
+And it wasn't subtle.

-It was a giant MS-13, like across their chest.
+It was a giant MS-13 like across their chest.

 I mean, it's not.

-They're proud of it because it's a right of press is they're not trying to hide it.
+It's a right of press because they're not trying to hide it.

-It was there was no ambiguity.
+It was, there was no ambiguity.

-And in front of the cells are prison guards, and the prison guards are standing there holding machine guns, watching them through the front of the bars.
+And the prison guards are standing there holding machine guns, watching them through the front of the bars.

 So unlike, you know, you and I have both seen a lot of prison movies where people are off in dark corners and doing things in their cells where they can't be seen.